usc-ctin583/usc-ctin583.github.io/docs/Labs/lab06.md

 ## Builds
 <div style="width:100%;height:0;padding-bottom:100%;position:relative;"><iframe src="https://giphy.com/embed/1K64ALJFeedkcwUc6C" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/build-built-memeland-1K64ALJFeedkcwUc6C">via GIPHY</a></p>

 During class, we have been running our projects within the Unity Editor.
 This is a great way to quickly test things and iterate.
 Now we want players to experience our games!
+In order to publish your game or any program you create, we will need to take our compiled program.
+Then, we want to put it into the form we want to deliver it in and make it available to other playeers.
+The form you publish your game as is heavily depenedntly on what type of project you are working on.
+In Unity, a `WebGL` build allows you to publish to a web server like a website so that players can access it through their browsers.
+A mobile app typically goes through a store like Google Play or Apple's App Store.
+A `desktop` build might be published on Steam.
+The starting point shares a common theme - complile the code and then package the compiled code and files together.

 What is a **build**?
 A **build** is a standalone version of your game, so our players don't need to open our projects in Unity.
 They can double-click on the program to run the game.
 The term **Build** is used interchangeably with **application** or **executable**.
 They all mean the same thing.